 Government schemes include the Energy Company Obligation, Feed-in Tariff, and Warm Home Discount.
 They also have to meet targets set as part of the Renewable Obligation on the amount of renewable energy they have in their electricity fuel mix.

-Ofgem as the energy industry regulatory body oversees all these functions and businesses that operate in this sector.
-Many of the functions require the owners to have a licence to operate and they must adhere to strict guidelines and rules as outlined in their licence.
+Ofgem as the energy regulator in the UK oversees all functions and businesses that operate in the energy sector.
+Many of the functions require the owners to have a licence to operate, and they must adhere to strict guidelines and rules as outlined in their licence.

-Ofgem’s role as the industry regulator is to protect the interests of energy customers in the UK which they do through revenue controls, supporting the security and sustainability of supply, promoting and supporting the transition to a low-carbon economy, regulating the market, and the delivery of government-based schemes.
+Ofgem’s role as the industry regulator is to protect the interests of energy customers in the UK.
+They do this through revenue control, supporting the security and sustainability of supply, promoting and supporting the transition to a low-carbon economy, regulating the market, and delivering government-based schemes.

 They monitor and report on the industry’s performance for the government and publish public reports.
-In some cases, they enforce price controls on what they can charge for their services, this includes the National Grid and the local distribution network operators.
+In some cases, they enforce price controls, and this includes the National Grid and the local distribution network operators.

 How Has the UK Energy Market Evolved?

-In the past 70 years, the UK energy market has gone through a massive expansion and several major changes that have transformed the marketplace.
+Over the past 70 years, the UK energy market has gone through a massive expansion, and several major changes have transformed the marketplace.

-Prior to 1948 the UK energy market was very fragmented and not organised with hundreds of small companies and local authority operations serving the local communities.
+Before 1948, the UK energy market was very fragmented and disorganised.
+There were hundreds of small companies and local authority operations serving the local communities.

-The Gas Act 1986 was introduced which saw the privatisation of the UK gas industry.
+In 1986, The Gas Act was introduced, marking the privatisation of the UK gas industry.
 The Electricity Act was introduced in 1990 to privatise the electricity industry.

-The privatisation of the electricity industry saw the regional distribution and energy suppliers that formed the Electricity Boards bought and sold many times over with many of the regions merging with other regions and the distribution business being split off from the energy supply business.
+The privatisation of the electricity industry saw the regional distribution and energy suppliers that formed the Electricity Boards bought and sold many times over.
+This meant that many of the regions merged with other regions and distribution were split off from the energy supply business.

-The electricity board regions were maintained as operational areas until 1998 when the electricity markets were opened up to competition and customers could choose which electricity supplier they wanted to supply them.
+The electricity board regions were maintained as operational areas until 1998.
+This is when the electricity markets were opened up to competition and customers could choose which electricity supplier they wanted.

 The gas industry was privatised as a whole and floated on the stock exchange and operated as British Gas.
 It was not until 1996 that the gas market was opened up for other businesses to enter as gas supply businesses that competition was introduced into the market.

-Privatisation also saw the energy generation, gas transportation, and the national transmission networks were sold to private companies.
+Privatisation also meant that the energy generation, gas transportation, and national transmission networks were sold to private companies.

 Today many UK energy companies own portfolios that include energy supply, combined distribution network areas, and generation plants.
-Many of the original regional electricity boards and gas network make up the Big Six energy suppliers as they have maintained customers in their original operating areas and were able to dominate the market as it was developing into an open market.
+Many of the original regional electricity boards and gas networks make up the Big Six energy suppliers.
+This is predominantly because they have maintained customers in their original operating areas and were able to dominate the market as it was developing into an open market.